ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 We use the 'record' function on the SDK-viewer API.
 It records a "bag" file which is a collection of point clouds with time synchronisation.A "BAG" file is nothing but a collection of continuously recorded point clouds.
 You can record the file within a set frames per second (FPS).
 This FPS is important because later on when you extract frames or point clouds from the "BAG" file, the number of frames extracted will be equal to fps*seconds_of_recorded_file.
 We can then either extract point clouds or RGB-D image sequences using Intel RealSense API module [rs-convert] (https://github.com/IntelRealSense/librealsense/tree/master/tools/convert).
 We suggest to check a few point clouds first to see the quality of depth.
 If it is good, move to method 1, if not move to method 2.

 Method 1.
-Once we have a "BAG" file, you can use the  [rs-convert] (https://github.com/IntelRealSense/librealsense/tree/master/tools/convert).
+Extraction of Point clouds: Once we have a "BAG" file, you can use the  [rs-convert] (https://github.com/IntelRealSense/librealsense/tree/master/tools/convert).
 The rs-convert is a console app for converting bag files to various formats (currently supported: PNG, RAW, CSV, PLY, BIN).
 I the observed depth quality in point cloud is good, we can extract point clouds from the bag file.
 The extracted point clouds could be saved as .ply or .pcd.
 The code to extract a  10 second "file.bag" which was recorded on 30fps will produce 300 frames using following code:

 ```
 cd path_to_ Intel RealSense SDK 2.0/tools